simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Apr 27 2024 1235 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Apr 28-Apr 30 2024
+Radio Blackout Forecast for Apr 29-May 01 2024

-              Apr 28        Apr 29        Apr 30
+              Apr 29        Apr 30        May 01
 R1-R2           35%           35%           35%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts are expected over the next three days.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 29-30 Apr and 01 May.

 ```